Fun Food StuffHome & Garden

 They only have a 30-MINUTE free trial!
 Who can tell anything in 30 minutes?!
 That’s just stupid.

 At the same time, I wasn’t all that comfortable with Mastercook’s progress through the years.
 Somehow, it’s managed to survive and remain a popular recipe program, but it doesn’t seem well supported.
-There are lots of open-ended questions floating around out there; the bulk of the questions are answered by fellow users of Mastercook, rather than a knowledgeable support team behind the Mastercook recipe software.
+There are lots of open-ended questions floating around out there — and the bulk of the questions are answered by fellow users of Mastercook, rather than a knowledgeable support team behind the Mastercook recipe software.

 Plus, Mastercook was recently sold to another company (Mastercook is now owned by ValueSoft, rather than Sierra) which appears to have opened up a few more holes — in terms of support.
 Personally, I quickly became frustrated when I couldn’t find one good online page to go to for all my Mastercook questions.